pmorie/node-documentation/README.writing_cartridges.md

 to be created by the nodejs `setup` script which is run while the gear is unlocked.

-The following list of directories are reserved by OpenShift in the the gear's home directory:
+The following list is reserved by OpenShift in the the gear's home
+directory:

     .ssh
     .sandbox